cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 Some authors address a broad range of principles, demonstrating a comprehensive approach, while others focus more narrowly, emphasizing specific areas of interest.
 This chart not only reveals the priorities of individual authors but also illustrates broader trends in the SSI field, offering insights into what is most valued as this framework continues to evolve.6
 ![Category frequency](/definition/images/recording_of_principles/Bubble.png)
-*Figure 5: A comparative overview of the distribution of principles and authors.*
+*Figure 5: The distribution of principles and authors.*

 ### 1.3.4 Clustering